stancs/event-handling-system/README.md

 ## Note

-Due to timezone offset, rolled-up-date might be changed.
+Due to the timezone offset, rolled-up-date might be changed.
 In the challenge sheet description, it shows that the rolled-up-date for `1985-10-26T09:01:55Z` as below:

 - Rolled up date for the day : `1985-10-26T00:00:00Z`
 - Rolled up date for the hour : `1985-10-26T09:00:00Z`
 - Rolled up date for the minute: `1985-10-26T09:01:00Z`

 However, this is based on no timezone offset.
-So this doesn't work when the server is running with active timezone environment.
+So this doesn't work when the server is running with an active timezone environment.

 For example, the timezone in Austin is GMT-06:00.
-So the time 06:00:00Z UTC means 00:00:00 in AUstin time as you can see as below:
+So the time 06:00:00Z UTC means 00:00:00 in Austin time as you can see as below:
-(Left is Date's ISO string and the right one is date description in the current timezone)
+(Left is Date's ISO string and the right one is the date description in the current timezone)

 ```
 2019-01-01T06:00:00Z UTC = Tue Jan 01 2019 00:00:00 GMT-0600 (Central Standard Time)